ahdinosaur/campjs-viii-ludditejs/README.md

 ### what is a standard?

-anything that enough people use is a "standard"
+a standard is an opinion about a pattern

 example: ["standard style"](https://github.com/feross/standard)